YannickBlais/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image4]

-The color thresholding transform the image into HLS components and specific thresholds are used for each channel.
-I used the S channel that is good most of the time at finding both yellow and white lines, the L channel (which is similar to grayscale) with a simple theshold very good at finding the white lines.
+The color thresholding transforms the original image into HLS components and specific thresholds are applied on each channel.
+I used the S channel that is good most of the time at finding both yellow and white lines, the L channel (which is similar to grayscale) with a simple theshold that is very good at finding the white lines.
 I also used the H channel to detect shadows on the road.
 This was rather useful in an area where trees were causing shadow on the road and confusing S channel line detection.
 Here's an example of H ans L channels for comparison:

 H Channel
 ![alt text][image5]
 L Channel
 ![alt text][image6]

-Therefore I used the H Channel to subtract the shadow from the image and the final result looks like this:
+Therefore I used the H Channel to "subtract" the shadow from the image and the final result looks like this:
 Shadow Removed
 ![alt text][image7]
 Note that the H channel was good at picking up shadows and sudden changes in lighting in this particular case, but may not be viable with all case scenarios, more testing should be done.